BeefreeSDK/beefree-sdk-assets-templates/README.md

-# BEE Free templates
+# Beefree SDK templates

-Use these templates to set-up your BEE Plugin integration.
+Use these templates to set up your Beefree SDK integration.